-Figure 3 shifts the focus to the key headline employment outcomes across the IPS clients.
-The top left chart shows that around 30 percent of clients have secured a job start through WDP's IPS support.
+Figure 4 shifts the focus to the key headline employment outcomes across the IPS clients.
+The top left chart shows that around 30 percent of IPS clients have secured a job start through WDP's IPS support.
 That 30 percent mark is often taken as a benchmark of good outcomes performance for an IPS service working with population groups beyond severe mental health.
-When providers are required to gather the evidence of job starts, as is the case for WDP in this IPS service, then it is known that a gap typically opens up between actual job starts and those where the provider is able to gather the evidence.
-This is also WDP's experience in this IPS service.
-Evidence from wider programmes suggests a gap of around 5 percent which would take the WDP job start rate to around 31 percent.
-WDP's job start rate therefore represents a strong start for any new IPS service in its first phase of operation and particularly so given the context of the Covid pandemic.
+When providers are

 In addition, the bottom left chart shows that an impressive three quarters of those job starts are into employment of more than 16 hours per week on average.
 The bottom right chart shows that between 48 percent and 56 percent of all job starts are sustained to 13 weeks or longer.
 The reason for this range is that WDP are required to gather evidence of job sustainment (rather than, for example, to be able to rely on administrative data) and the ability of providers to gather such evidence is known to be a challenge in all employment programmes.
-As such, whilst WDP have been able to gather the evidence required for 48 percent of these job sustainment's it is known from wider programme evaluations that a gap of around 15 percent to 20 percent tends to exist at this 13 week mark between job sustainment's actually achieved versus those that are able to be evidence by the provider.
-As such, the evidenced 48 percent job sustainment rate shown, the solid bar in this bottom right chart of Figure 3, should be considered a minimum value that we are certain of.
-A further 17.5 percent are added as an outline bar on top of this 48 percent to indicate that the actual job sustainment rate achieved at 13 weeks might, in reality, be expected to be closer to 56 percent but, as is typical in such circumstances, a portion of this actual sustainment has not been able to be evidenced by the provider.
-Conversely, the percentage of job starts that do not reach 13 weeks sustainment therefore ranges from a certain minimum of 44 percent up to a potential high of 52 percent.
+As such, whilst WDP have been able to gather the evidence required for 48 percent of these job sustainments it is known from wider programme evaluations that a gap of around 15 percent to 20 percent tends to exist at this 13 week mark between job sustainments actually achieved versus those that are able to be evidenced by the provider.
+As such, the evidenced 48 percent job sustainment rate shown in the solid bar in this bottom right chart of Figure 4 should be considered a minimum value that we are certain of.
+A further 17.5 percent are added as an outline bar on top of this 48 percent to indicate that the actual job sustainment rate achieved at 13 weeks might in reality be expected to be closer to 56 percent but that a portion of this actual sustainment has not been able to be evidenced by the provider as is typical in these circumstances.
+Conversely, between 44 percent and 52 percent of clients who moved into work are shown as not reaching this 13 week job sustainment point.

 Finally, the top right chart offers insights into the amount of time that it takes those job starts to occur for clients after their vocational profile has occurred.
 The curve starts steeply initially showing that most job starts (around 150 of the total) occur within the first 100 days of a client's IPS support.
 Of particular interest is the existence of a 'kink' in the curve at around 250 days after which point the curve flattens noticeably and job starts - although they do continue to occur - are seen markedly less frequently.
-Such insights speak to an on-going debate within the IPS community about whether the duration of out-of-work support should be time-unlimited (as per the standard IPS fidelity scale) or time-limited with flexibility and discretion (as seen increasingly in IPS services beyond severe mental health cohorts) in order to seek to optimise the four-way balance between giving each client the maximum support possible, maximising overall job starts for the IPS service, maximising client throughput and hence total potential referrals/client supported, and maintaining low caseloads (Burns et al., 2015).
+Such insights speak to an on-going debate within the IPS community about whether the duration of out-of-work support should be time-unlimited (as per the standard IPS fidelity scale) or time-limited with flexibility and discretion (as seen increasingly in IPS services beyond severe mental health cohorts) in order to seek to optimise the four-way balance between giving each client throughput and hence total potential referrals/client supported, and maintaining low caseloads (Burns et al., 2015).
 These data suggest that a roughly 9 month out-of-work time limit (with flexibility and discretion) could be supported by these data.

-Fig 3: Headline employment outcomes of the WDP IPS service
+Figure 4 Headline employment outcomes of the WDP IPS service

 The focus turns next to examining the distribution of job starts across WDP clients.
-To do so Figures 4 and 5 present a series of charts that show the percentage of different client groups that achieve a successful job start in the IPS service.
+To do so Figures 5 and 6 present a series of charts that show the percentage of different client groups that achieve a successful job start in the IPS service.